 - Online Bill Pay is now available!
 Pay Your Bill Online

 Our automated phone system and Online Bill Pay are available 24 hours a day / 7 days a week to make a payment, check your account balance and payment history.

-You may apply for new water/sewer service at the Utility Department office.
-A $100 deposit is due with the application and the $30.00 new service charge will be added to the first month's bill.
-New water and sewer service accounts established before noon will be turned on that day.
+You may apply for new water/sewer service by calling Customer Service at (904) 209-2700.
+A $100.00 deposit is due at the time of application, and a $30.00 new service charge will be added to the first month's bill.
+New water and sewer service accounts established before noon will be turned on the same day.

 Every user of the County Water and/or Wastewater service system shall pay or cause to be paid a deposit of $100.00 as required in County Ordinance 2006-73.
 A copy of the Ordinance can be viewed at the Utility Department or the Clerk of Court website.